Best times to see the Northern Lights in Finland

 Credits: Asko Kuittinen

-Autumn and spring are active Northern Lights seasons
+Autumn and spring are the most active aurora seasons

-Many people associate the Northern Lights with winter, but the most active seasons are actually autumn and spring.
-This is when the earth’s orientation towards the sun maximizes the probability of solar flares interacting with the planet’s magnetic field, which creates this mesmerizing phenomenon.
-Statistically, the lights are visible on every second night.
+Many travellers associate the Northern Lights with deep winter, but the most active seasons are actually autumn and spring.
+This is when the Earth's orientation towards the sun maximises the probability of solar flares interacting with the planet's magnetic field – the process that creates the aurora.
+Statistically, the lights are visible on every second clear night during these periods.

 Credits: Thomas Kast